-- You can ask us not to use or share certain health information for treatment, payment, or our operations.
-We are not required to agree to your request, and we may say "no" if it would affect your care. - If you pay for a service or health care item out-of-pocket in full, you can ask us not to share that information for the purpose of payment or our operations with you health insurer.
-We will say "yes" unless a law requires us to share that information.
+- You can ask us not to use or share certain health information for treatment, payment, or our operations. - We are not required to agree to your request, and we may say "no" if it would affect your care.

 Get a list of those with whom we've shared information